Tarkine Coast: Granville Harbour

-Michael Snedic & I are leading a 5 day photography workshop in the Tarkine, and Granville Harbour will be one of the highlights.
-We are planning a sunset session here on Tasmania’s West Coast, and the rugged rocky coastline will make for some great composition opportunities.
+I run an annual 5 day photography workshop in the Tarkine, and Granville Harbour is one of the highlights.
+We are planning a late afternoon session here on Tasmania’s West Coast, and the rugged rocky coastline will make for some great composition opportunities.

 Long Exposure Seascapes – Granville Harbour

-Michael and I both enjoy long exposure seascapes, and we will discuss the use of filters, in particular neutral density filters to achieve really nice results during dusk shoots.
+I have long enjoyed shooting long exposure seascapes, and during the workshop we will discuss the use of filters, in particular neutral density filters to achieve really nice results during dusk shoots.
 My personal favourite filter is the 10 stop ND, which I used at Granville Harbour to capture the following photos on a brooding, grey afternoon.